linux-kdevops/kdevops-history/README.md

-Vagrant makes use of three ansible roles to let you use libvirt as a regular user, update your `~/.ssh/config`, update the systems with basic development preference files, things like your `.gitconfig` or bashrc hacks.
+Vagrant makes use of three ansible roles to let you use libvirt as a regular user, update your `~/.ssh/config`, update the systems with basic development preference files, things like your `.gitconfig` or bashrc hacks, or typical packages which you most likely need on any system where you do Linux kernel development.
 This last part is handled by the `devconfig` ansible role.
 Since your `~/.ssh/config` is updated you can then run further ansible roles manually when using vagrant.

 You would use terraform if instead you want to provision hosts on the cloud, it updates your `~/.ssh/config` directly without ansible.
 Setting up hosts with